Indonesia Insurance

 Hospitals in Indonesia

-• BIMC Hospital in Kuta, Bali;
+- BIMC Hospital in Kuta, Bali;

-• BIMC Hospital Nusa Dua in Bali;
+- BIMC Hospital Nusa Dua in Bali;

-• Rumah Sakit Prima Medika in Denpasar, Bali;
+- Rumah Sakit Prima Medika in Denpasar, Bali;

-• Siloam Karawaci Hospital in Tanggerang;
+- Siloam Karawaci Hospital in Tanggerang;

-• Eka Hospital in Bandung;
+- Eka Hospital in Bandung;

-• Santosa Hospital in Bandung;
+- Santosa Hospital in Bandung;

-• Bintaro Premier Hospital and the Jatinegara in Jakarta;
+- Bintaro Premier Hospital in Jakarta;

-• First Hospital in Jakarta.
+- First Hospital in Jakarta.

 Paramedical care in Indonesia

 In Indonesia, mainly in the big cities, you’ll find physiotherapists, psychologists and other specialists, both local and expatriate.
-There are also private practices where these specialists come together.
-The cost of a session with an osteopath is around 750,000 rp, with a physiotherapist 600,000 rp.
+There are also private practices where these specialists are grouped together.
+The cost of a session with an osteopath is around 750,000 RP (approx. €42), with a physiotherapist 600,000 RP (approx. €34).

 Being pregnant in Indonesia, from pregnancy to childbirth

-A few years ago, almost no expatriate would have wanted to give birth in a hospital in Indonesia.
-However, customs have changed and the healthcare sector has developed strongly.
-Expatriate women now have confidence in the hospitals in the big cities, which are becoming increasingly well-known, and the healthcare staff working there are increasingly qualified.
-In Indonesia, Caesarean section deliveries are much more common than in Europe, as Asian women are very afraid of the physical repercussions of a vaginal delivery, and according to tradition, Caesarean section allows them to choose the approximate date of delivery and thus avoid certain unlucky dates.
-Not to mention the fact that a cesarean delivery allows for higher underwriting, scheduling and delivery times that are convenient for doctors.
-If you’re preparing to give birth in an Indonesian hospital, be sure to specify how you want to give birth in advance, to avoid any nasty surprises on the big day.
+Indeed, they are very afraid of the physical repercussions of a vaginal delivery.
+According to tradition, a Caesarean section allows you to choose the date of delivery, thus avoiding certain unlucky dates.
+Not to mention the fact that a caesarean delivery means higher fees, and that the dates and times of delivery are convenient for the doctors.
+So if you’re preparing to give birth in an Indonesian hospital, be sure to specify how you want to give birth in advance, to avoid any nasty surprises on the big day.

 Indonesian childbirth customs